NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 ---

+## 6b.
+Sharing & invitations UX

+Sharing a raffle is treated as an **invitation**, not a call to action.

+The frontend may offer sharing options:
+- after a raffle is created
+- on individual raffle pages

+Sharing should feel:
+- optional
+- neutral
+- pressure-free

+### UX rules for sharing

+- Sharing must always be **explicitly user-initiated**
+- No automatic posting or prompts tied to rewards
+- No language implying winning, urgency, or endorsement
+- No manipulation of social graphs or contacts

+### Tone & content

+Shared content should:
+- describe what the raffle *is*, not what it *promises*
+- use neutral language such as “View raffle” or “Join if interested”
+- reflect only on-chain facts (e.g. prize, deadline, ticket price)

+If a user chooses not to share, the UI must not persist or nag.

+---

 ## 7. Errors, reverts, and failure states

 Errors should be treated as part of the experience, not as edge cases.